Uyanide/AuTUMoodle/README.md

 - Using `docker-compose` (recommended):

-  1. Create a `compose.yaml` file, for example:
+  1. Create a `compose.yaml` or `docker-compose.yaml` file, for example:

      ```yaml
      name: autumoodle # project name